 “We have our Skipjack, Bay Pilot, Choptank, Potomac models,” Balke affirms.
 So we were looking for a Chesapeake Bay theme.
 I had the Constellation (USS Constellation, the famed 1854 Baltimore Sloop-of-war war which would be the last sail-only warship designed for the US Navy) in my mind and Thomas Point (a renowned 1875 Chesapeake Bay Shoal Lighthouse) and other things.
 Then all of a sudden because I’m a sailor and I like ships, I thought of the Pride of Baltimore.
 It’s absolutely beautiful!”

 Balke was quick to make another creative request.
 He wanted an image of Pride II to use as the basis for an engraving on the watch’s caseback.
 Caslo suggested the work of commercial photographer and longtime Pride of Baltimore II chronicler Bill McAllen.
 It’s one of the many touches that make TWC’s Pride II watch stand out.
-Another is the timepiece’s crown, which mimics the look of the winch on a sailboat, lending it one more distinctive maritime touch.
+It is etched into a screwed down stainless steel back made from an anti allergic material.
+Longitude and latitude indicates the location of Towson Watch Company.

 “It’s a very generous gesture” says Caslo enthusiastically.
 Captain Jan Miles is equally enthusiastic about the connection of the sailing machine and time machine.
 “Id there one vanity that I have it’s that I admire the heck out of watches,” he admits.
 “And I suppose that the same kind of passion that has helped us keep alive the tradition of tall ships sailing and Baltimore Clippers in particular must have played a dominant role in how a lot of the traditional watchmaking processes and concepts have been preserved.”